 What are my Options?

-Health insurance plans through Covered California offer standardized health benefits at four defined levels of coverage:
+Health Insurance for small business plans have standardized benefits at four defined levels of coverage:

 Employers can choose one or two plan levels of coverage to offer employees and define the amount they will contribute towards employees’ premium.
 The new option to select two coverage levels, called “Dual Tier Choice,” allows employers to select two adjoining metallic tiers — Bronze & Silver, Silver & Gold, or Gold & Platinum — instead of just one.